MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Configure primary site for client certificate authentication

-If you are using [client authentication certificates](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#client-authentication-certificate) for clients to authenticate with the CMG, follow this procedure to configure each primary site.
+If you're using [client authentication certificates](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#client-authentication-certificate) for clients to authenticate with the CMG, follow this procedure to configure each primary site.

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, and select **Sites**.